0day-ci/linux/Documentation/arm64/pointer-authentication.rst

 virtual address size of 48, the PAC is 7 bits wide.

-Recent versions of GCC can compile code with APIAKey-based return address protection when passed the -msign-return-address option.
+Recent versions of GCC can compile code with APIAKey-based return address protection when passed compiler option as following.
+Pass -msign-return-address when we use GCC 7, 8.
+Pass -mbranch-protection when we use GCC 9 or later.
 This uses instructions in the HINT space (unless -march=armv8.3-a or higher is also passed), and such code can run on systems without the pointer authentication extension.